-The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses are bracing themselves for its impact not only in the long-term but with immediate effect.
+The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses have been left considering what the impact will be both in the short-term and also looking further ahead.

-Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 is posing to businesses across the country in a wide variety of industries and sectors - both during the lockdown earlier this year, and also as they begin to navigate the equally challenging times which lie ahead.
+Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 poses to businesses across the country in a wide variety of industries and sectors - both during the lockdown earlier this year, and also as they begin to navigate the equally challenging times which lie ahead.

-So how can your business cope from the imminent financial impact of this coronavirus?
+So how can your business cope from the continuing financial impact of the Covid-19 Coronavirus?

 Talk to your business support network